 def get_books_by_criteria (master_list, element, weapon, rarity) list :

 This function looks similar to the get_books_on_criterion function; the difference is that this function calls get_books_on_criterion three times, one for each of category, rating, and page number specified to select books based on all three criteria.
 The three call effectively filter for each by passing the returned list of one function as an argument to the next call.
 Note that the parameters in this function for category, rating, and page number become the value arguments for the three respective calls to get_characters_by_criterion---the criteria argument is determined by this parameter’s name.
+(Hint: use provided constants for the parameter criteria).

 Parameter: list of tuples, string, string, int